NeonBlader/DebateTabMaker/README.md

 Also, classrooms can be omitted, in which case they will be marked as indefinite.
 **However, if the audiences are passed and there are fewer than the number of rooms after the optimal distribution, then the distribution will fail!**

-As part of the current functionality, the program outputs information about the generated rooms to the output.xlsx file.
+As part of the current functionality, the program outputs information about the generated rooms to the FormedTab.xlsx file.
 For each room, a cell will be generated, shown below.
 They will be presented two in a row.

 | Аудитория   | Classroom number |             |
 |-------------|------------------|-------------|